 Enjoy a little bit of a holiday after volunteering with monkeys on a one day Kruger Safari

 Our monkey volunteering project in South Africa is located very close to one of the gateways to the Kruger National Park.
 Many of our volunteers love to take the opportunity to do a Kruger safari after their volunteering period – both to relax and to see the wonder of the Big 5 living in the wild.
 The Kruger National Park is known around the world as one of the best places to see African wildlife, so why not extend your trip to enjoy what it has to offer?

-Oyster is pleased to offer a one-day Kruger safari, to be enjoyed before or after your time volunteering with monkeys.
+Oyster is pleased to offer a one-day/ 2nights Kruger safari, to be enjoyed before or after your time volunteering with monkeys.
 Arrangements can also be made for private multi day safaris – please let us know if you are interested in arranging this.
 We would recommend that you join the safari after volunteering, so that you can have a little holiday before returning home.
 Details of the Kruger safari and the arrangements that we make can be seen below.

 If you are keen to join the Kruger Safari, simply let us know as soon as possible and we will do the rest.

 The cost for this package is just £399.

 Volunteering with monkeys + Kruger Safari Basic Itinerary:

 - The following day, Tuesday, you will be collected early to head out on your day safari.
 It will be a long day, and a template itinerary can be seen below.
 See the “About your Kruger Safari” section.

 - Once your safari is over, you will be taken back to the guest house for a night of relaxation and another 3 course dinner!

-- The next day, you will be taken back to Phalaborwa airport in time for your onward flight.
+- The next day, you will be taken back to Hoedspruit airport in time for your onward flight.